 ELF Memory Layout

 One thing you might also have noticed is the -Tmemory.x and -Tlink.x, our linker scripts.
-For normal applications, these configuration files are generated by the compiler automatically, but for bare metal applications like ours, we need specify how our program should be laid out in memory.
+For typical applications, these configuration files are generated by the compiler automatically, but for bare metal applications like ours, we need to specify how our program should be laid out in memory.

-riscv-rt already ships with a basic linker script, so we will only need to tell it some basic information about the memory layout the device we want to run it on.
-In this case we'll put the entire kernel in RAM, and give it size of 16MB.
-The address 0x80200000 is the start of the RAM in QEMU's virt machine, and 16M is the amount of RAM we want to use.
+riscv-rt already ships with a basic linker script, so we will only need to tell it some basic information about the memory layout of the device we want to run it on.
+In this case, we'll put the entire kernel in RAM and give it a size of 16MB.
+The address 0x80200000 is the start of the RAM in QEMU's virtual machine, and 16M is the amount of RAM we want to use.

 memory.x